sveltia/sveltia-cms/README.md

 - String
   - When a YouTube video URL is entered in a String field, it appears as an embedded video in the preview pane.
     - Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
-  - Supports the `type` property that accepts `url` or `email` as a value, which will validate the value as a URL or email.
+  - Supports the `type` option that accepts `url` or `email` as a value, which will validate the value as a URL or email.
-  - Supports the `prefix` and `suffix` string properties, which automatically prepend and/or append the developer-defined value to the user-input value.
+  - Supports the `prefix` and `suffix` string options, which automatically prepend and/or append the developer-defined value to the user-input value.
 - Boolean, Number and String
-  - Supports the `before_input` and `after_input` string properties, which allow developers to display custom labels before and/or after the input UI[^28].
+  - Supports the `before_input` and `after_input` string options, which allow developers to display custom labels before and/or after the input UI[^28].
 Markdown is supported in the value.
 - File and Image
   - Provides a reimagined all-in-one asset selection dialog for File and Image fields.
     - [Collection-specific assets](#using-a-custom-media-folder-for-a-collection) are listed for easy selection, while all assets are displayed in a separate tab[^19].